united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 {{< imgproc grafana_2 Fit "1200x1200" >}}{{< /imgproc >}}

+Now you can add different panels to your dashboard.

 1. Light Barrier

 For the light barrier the "state" panel is used.